Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Results

 Deployment of neural operators for real-time virtual sensing in nuclear systems requires not only predictive accuracy but energy-efficient inference, particularly under edge computing constraints where total I\&C power budgets are limited~\cite{10545889, ALSHARIF20251739}.
-Most prior neural operator work does analyze inference under hardware deployment constraints.
-The analysis below is, to our knowledge, the first systematic hardware efficiency characterization of a neural operator that moves towards addressing the compute-versus-memory-bandwidth hierarchy of its target deployment platforms.
+Prior neural operator work does not characterize inference under hardware deployment constraints.
+The analysis below is, to our knowledge, the first systematic hardware efficiency characterization of a neural operator under the compute-versus-memory-bandwidth hierarchy of its target deployment platforms, and the first to validate operator-based inference end-to-end on an embedded edge accelerator.
+We report device-level GPU inference statistics for the 310-sample heat exchanger test set on an NVIDIA H200 GPU and board-level embedded inference on an NVIDIA Jetson Orin Nano (Section~\ref{sec:edge_deployment}), enabling a controlled comparison across two memory-subsystem regimes.
 We report GPU inference statistics for the 310-sample heat exchanger test set on an NVIDIA H200 GPU, using NVIDIA built-in profiling software to measure kernel utilization, memory allocation, instantaneous power, latency, and per-iteration energy consumption (Table~\ref{tab:initial_energy_results}).

 \textbf{Memory scalability.} All models except GNO allocate approximately 1 GiB of device memory.
 GNO requires nearly 2 GiB — a consequence of its dense message-passing scheme — and is memory-limited in all three benchmarks.
 VIRSO uses approximately 0.1 GiB more than NOMAD and Geo-FNO, reflecting the additional graph spectral computation, while remaining well within standard GPU memory constraints.